hujhax/austin-improv-wiki/Donna Rice.md

 ## History
 Donna moved to Austin, Texas in October of 2013.
 Six days later, she happened to stumble upon a flyer for free improv classes at [[The Institution Theater]].
 She ended up loving the class and shortly began to take her first baby steps into improv.
 Prior to moving to Texas, Donna performed in numerous plays and film projects.

+She is also a level 4 Candymancer, capable of showering her friends in candy during holidays.

 ## Shows
 * *[[Rock 'N Roll Purgatory]]*